microsoft/microcode/docs/manual.md

 -   Arrow keys to move cursor
 -   `Enter` or `Space` for `A` button
 -   `Backspace` for `B` button

-MicroCode can also be accessed without button `B`, for example if you are using a 5-input switch panel.
+-   Keep moving the cursor `Up` to go back a screen, if `Backspace` is not available;

--   Keep moving the cursor `Up` to go back a screen, if `B` is not available.
+for example, if you are using a 5-input switch panel.

 #### Gamepad support